 Welcome to the Neighborhood

 Will reality meet your expectations once you move in?
 Don’t doom yourself to misery by failing to check out the neighborhood as well as the actual home.
 Make time to walk a few blocks before signing on the dotted line.
 Sniff the air.
 Is it rich with the aroma of flowers and backyard BBQ’s or is there undesirable unexplained odors?
 Even a far off unseen factory or landfill can waft through some neighborhoods.
 Talk to the neighbors and ask what they like and dislike about the block?
+What are the HOA pest control services being done in the community?
 What do they wish someone had told them before they bought their house?
 This also gives you a head start in knowing your neighbors should you purchase the home you are interested in.
 Neighborhood Values are a factor you should consider when you are looking for a new home.

 The Green Grass of Home

 Don’t forget the backyard!
 Is it in tune with your needs?
 How much time will you have to devote to upkeep?
 Are you planning a garden?
 Will you need to hire a service for lawn car or do you have the equipment to take care of it yourself?
 If your kids will be playing in the yard is it free of pests that sting or bite?
 Or do you need to use weep hole covers that block out rodents?
 What are the costs of hiring pest control services?
 Add those costs and any others for backyard care to the costs for the home.
 Lawn care will generally be a monthly if not weekly expense.
 A backyard is an extension of your home since many family activities take place in it.
 As such, it is unofficially almost an extension of your monthly house payment.

 Follow the Rules